Undorosaurus: Discovery and naming

+The holotype (specimen GMUL UŁ no. 3579-81) of the third species, U. kielanae, was discovered in the Kcynia Formation of the Owadów-Brzezinki Quarry, Poland, and it was first described by Daniel Tyborowski in 2016 as Cryopterygius kielanae.
+C. kielanae was moved to Undorosaurus by Zverkov & Efimov (2019).

 Classification

 Maisch and Matzke (2000) regarded Undorosaurus to be a species of Ophthalmosaurus.
 However, Storrs et al. 2000 rejected this synonymy based on the tooth morphology of the specimen.
 Chris McGowan and Ryosuke Motani (2003) pointed out two noteworthy differences to Ophthalmosaurus, an incompletely fused ischiopubis and a remarkably strong dentition, and considered Undorosaurus to be a valid genus of ophthalmosaurid.
 Undorosauruss validity is now accepted by most authors, even by Maisch (2010) who originally proposed the synonymy.

 Zverkov & Efimov (2019) considered the genus Cryopterygius to be a junior synonym of the genus Undorosaurus.
 The authors considered the type species of the former genus, C. kristiansenae, to be synonymous with Undorosaurus gorodischensis; second species of Cryopterygius, C. kielanae, was tentatively maintained by the authors as a distinct species within the genus Undorosaurus.

 Phylogeny

 The following cladogram shows a possible phylogenetic position of Undorosaurus in Ophthalmosauridae according to the analysis performed by Zverkov and Jacobs (2020).